Frequently Asked Questions

 Q: What services are offered at ROOT Wellness Hub?

-A: We offer an integrative range of services including individual and couples therapy, acupuncture, functional nutrition, trauma-informed yoga, meditation, reiki, and holistic wellness support—all under one roof.
+A: We offer an integrative range of services including individual and couples therapy, functional nutrition, functional pharmacy, trauma-informed yoga, meditation, and holistic wellness support—all under one roof.

 Q: What makes ROOT different from other clinics?